 Wine tours in Tuscany - About Angie - +39 3333185705 - angie.chianti@gmail.com

 For lovers of the sea and Tuscany’s coastline you will want to venture to the Bolgheri wine region in the Maremma just south of Livorno.
 Bolgheri is the home of the first Super Tuscan wine produced under the famous Antinori family with their prestigious Tignanello.
 Super Tuscans are wines produced primarily from Sangiovese with other international varieties blended in whether it is either Merlot, Cabernet Sauvignon, Syrah or Cabernet Franc.
-Today you can find Super Tuscans being grown all over Tuscany, but Bolgheri is where you will find some of the best.
+Today you can find being grown all over Tuscany.

 Also within the Maremma you will find other Sangiovese based wines including those of Morellino di Scansano.
 In this case Morellino is a clone of Sangiovese with Scansano being the town from where it is grown.
 This area has unique soils rich in marine fossils and volcanic matter.
 A warmer climate than its more northern Tuscan neighbors, you will find fruit-forward wines with soft elegance and good acidity.